lawrencceee/E-Commerce-churning-prediction/README.md

 ---

-## 🚀 Interactive Interface For Churn Prediction
+##🚀 Interactive Interface for Churn Prediction

-1. **Interactive Churn Prediction App built with Gradio**
-   - Users can input customer information and receive a real-time prediction of churn probability

-2. **Live ML demo powered by Gradio**
+💡 What It Does:
+An interactive web app built with Gradio that predicts customer churn probability in real time based on user-inputted data.

+🎯 Features:

+Real-Time Predictions:
+Input customer details and instantly see the likelihood of churn.

+Business-Friendly UI:
+No coding required — designed for product managers, analysts, and stakeholders.

+Simulate & Test:
-   - Test how customer attributes like tenure, device usage, and satisfaction score influence churn likelihood
+Play with variables like tenure, device usage, or satisfaction score to explore how they influence churn.

-3. **Gradio front-end for churn prediction**
-   - Provides a user-friendly interface to simulate customer profiles and explore model behavior

-4. **No-code interface for testing model predictions**
-   - Easily evaluate churn risk without writing a single line of code—ideal for business users or stakeholders

-5. **End-to-end ML workflow with Gradio UI**
-   - From raw data to real-time predictions—see how your data transforms into insights

-Link to the demo (deployed on Hugging Face):
+End-to-End ML Integration:
+From preprocessed data to trained model to deployment — all in one smooth interface.

+🔗 Live Demo (on Hugging Face Spaces):
+👉 Try the Churn Prediction App Here

+🖼️ App Screenshot:
 [https://astimepassesby-customer-churning-prediction.hf.space/?logs=container&__theme=system&deep_link=uk2_SeqyLTM](https://huggingface.co/spaces/astimepassesby/customer-churning-prediction)
 <img width="1485" height="629" alt="image" src="https://github.com/user-attachments/assets/2ed5c577-a44c-4460-b030-7faf97da7b09" />